workerred/EEmo-Bench/README.md

   Our **EEmo-Bench** paves the path for further research aimed at enhancing the comprehensive perceiving and understanding capabilities of MLLMs concerning image-evoked emotions, which is crucial for machine-centric emotion perception and understanding.

 ## Release
-- [2025/7/7] 🔥 Release official Results of 19 commonly-used MLLMs on EEmo-Bench, click on [leaderboards](https://github.com/workerred/EEmo-Bench/tree/main/leaderboards) to view details
+- [2025/7/7] 🔥 Release official Results of 19 commonly-used MLLMs on EEmo-Bench, click on [leaderboards](https://github.com/workerred/EEmo-Bench/tree/main/leaderboards) to view details.
 - [2025/7/6] 🔥 Release the sample script for testing on EEmo-Bench.
 - [2025/7/5] 🔥 Release [single-image](https://huggingface.co/datasets/Workerred/EEmo-Bench_single) and [image-pair](https://huggingface.co/datasets/Workerred/EEmo-Bench_pair) evoked emotion understanding question-answer datasets.
 - [2025/7/4] 🔥 Our work ["EEmo-Bench: A Benchmark for Multi-modal Large Language Models on Image Evoked Emotion Assessment"](https://arxiv.org/abs/2504.16405) is accepted by ACMMM 2025.